Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

 - On Friday, April 29th, Marc Benioff sold 2,300 shares of Salesforce stock.
 The stock was sold at an average price of $179.86, for a total value of $413,678.00.

-A number of equities research analysts have weighed in on CRM shares.
-Citigroup boosted their target price on shares of Salesforce from $220.00 to $233.00 in a research note on Wednesday, March 2nd.
-Mizuho cut their price objective on shares of Salesforce from $295.00 to $225.00 and set a “buy” rating for the company in a research report on Wednesday.
-BMO Capital Markets boosted their price objective on shares of Salesforce from $240.00 to $260.00 and gave the company an “outperform” rating in a research report on Wednesday, March 2nd.
-Canaccord Genuity Group cut their price objective on shares of Salesforce from $315.00 to $260.00 and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
-Finally, Jefferies Financial Group cut their price objective on shares of Salesforce from $360.00 to $330.00 and set a “buy” rating for the company in a research report on Monday, April 25th.
-Five analysts have rated the stock with a hold rating, thirty-six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $290.53.
+Several analysts have weighed in on the company.
+Royal Bank of Canada set a $325.00 target price on Salesforce in a report on Wednesday, March 2nd.
+Oppenheimer lowered their target price on Salesforce from $310.00 to $205.00 and set an “outperform” rating on the stock in a report on Tuesday.
+UBS Group lowered their target price on Salesforce from $225.00 to $185.00 and set a “na” rating on the stock in a report on Tuesday, May 17th.
+The Goldman Sachs Group set a $360.00 target price on Salesforce and gave the company a “buy” rating in a report on Wednesday, March 2nd.
+Finally, Jefferies Financial Group lowered their target price on Salesforce from $330.00 to $260.00 in a report on Monday.
+Five research analysts have rated the stock with a hold rating, thirty-six have given a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $283.20.

-Several large investors have recently modified their holdings of the company.
-Nicolet Bankshares Inc. increased its position in shares of Salesforce by 0.5% during the third quarter.
-Nicolet Bankshares Inc. now owns 8,011 shares of the CRM provider’s stock worth $2,173,000 after acquiring an additional 36 shares during the period.
-Twin Focus Capital Partners LLC boosted its stake in shares of Salesforce by 2.2% during the third quarter.
-Twin Focus Capital Partners LLC now owns 1,746 shares of the CRM provider’s stock valued at $474,000 after purchasing an additional 38 shares in the last quarter.
-Encompass Wealth Advisors LLC boosted its stake in shares of Salesforce by 1.0% during the third quarter.
-Encompass Wealth Advisors LLC now owns 3,766 shares of the CRM provider’s stock valued at $1,021,000 after purchasing an additional 38 shares in the last quarter.
-Wagner Wealth Management LLC boosted its stake in shares of Salesforce by 17.3% during the third quarter.
-Wagner Wealth Management LLC now owns 271 shares of the CRM provider’s stock valued at $81,000 after purchasing an additional 40 shares in the last quarter.
-Finally, Mayflower Financial Advisors LLC raised its holdings in shares of Salesforce by 1.2% in the fourth quarter.
-Mayflower Financial Advisors LLC now owns 3,794 shares of the CRM provider’s stock worth $964,000 after buying an additional 46 shares during the last quarter.
-77.75% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+M Holdings Securities Inc. acquired a new position in shares of Salesforce in the 1st quarter worth approximately $1,073,000.
+Roffman Miller Associates Inc. PA grew its position in shares of Salesforce by 7.9% in the 1st quarter.
+Roffman Miller Associates Inc. PA now owns 63,361 shares of the CRM provider’s stock worth $13,453,000 after acquiring an additional 4,648 shares in the last quarter.
+Advisory Services Network LLC grew its position in shares of Salesforce by 13.4% in the 1st quarter.
+Advisory Services Network LLC now owns 46,062 shares of the CRM provider’s stock worth $9,778,000 after acquiring an additional 5,459 shares in the last quarter.
+Verity Asset Management Inc. acquired a new position in shares of Salesforce in the 1st quarter worth approximately $35,000.
+Finally, The Manufacturers Life Insurance Company grew its position in shares of Salesforce by 52.7% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 2,089,685 shares of the CRM provider’s stock worth $443,682,000 after acquiring an additional 721,628 shares in the last quarter.
+Institutional investors own 77.75% of the company’s stock.

 Salesforce Company Profile (Get Rating)